No prison for officer in fatal citizens academy exercise

 A Lee County judge withheld adjudication of guilt and sentenced Coel to 10 years of probation.
 He must also make restitution and has agreed not to seek employment as a police officer.

 Coel was working for the Punta Gorda Police Department in August 2016 when authorities say he mistakenly shot and killed 73-year-old Mary Knowlton during a role-playing scenario.
-Coel was fired in March 2017, shortly after being criminally charged.
+She was shot with a gun that was supposed to have blanks.

 Knowlton’s husband and son attended Wednesday’s hearing to voice their opposition to the plea agreement.